 AI Profanity Filter: How Automatic Audio & Video Censoring Works

 Looking for an AI profanity filter that actually works?
 Most "AI censor" tools are just simple word lists that miss context, slang, and audio variations.
-Here's how modern AI-powered censoring uses speech recognition to catch every swear word automatically.
+Here's how modern AI-powered censoring uses speech recognition to find likely swear words, line them up with timestamps, and keep a human review step before export.

 How AI Profanity Filtering Works